Risa Shimizu (footballer): Style of play

 Shimizu is known for her high intensity, work-rate, stamina and defensive solidity.

-Despite her relatively slender frame for a women's footballer, Shimizu is known for her relentless and aggressive defensive capabilities.
-However, the qualities she has garnered the most praise for are her especially high work-rate and stamina, earning a reputation as a right-back who can make repeated overlapping runs over the course of a full match, contributing as much to attacking plays as she does to defending.
-This is largely thanks to her experience as a marathon runner in her youth.
+Shimizu is known for her relentless and aggressive defensive capabilities.
+She is a modern full-back, using her stamina to make overlapping attacking runs throughout the entirety of a game whilst still getting back in position to defend.

 Shimizu is also proficient at occupying attacking spaces on the pitch and creating goalscoring opportunities for her teammates.
 As with many Japanese players that are noted for their technical abilities on the ball, Shimizu often plays a key role in assisting goals from the high degree of accuracy on her early crosses and penetrative passes into the penalty box following dribbles down the byline.